 Sadly, it’s apparently too hard for too many.

 Mom doesn’t have a ton of formal education, but she is a voracious reader of nearly anything that she can get her hands on (on paper or in pixels), and I always say she has a Ph.D in Common Sense.
 She grew up working with my small business-owner grandfather, and I’ve heard her give advice on marketing and management to the successful entrepreneur who has entrusted her for the past 30+ years.

 And believe me, you don’t want to come up against her on Words with Friends.
 She holds about a .700 record against me, mainly due to her maddening penchant for tucking multiple words into random gaps (usually with Triple Word Scores) and leaving me nothing to work with.

 It’s not that she doesn’t appreciate formal education.
-She grew up in a different era in a blue collar family that worked early and often, but she made sure that I was the first person in the family to go to college.
+She dropped out of high school, but she grew up in a very different era in a blue collar family that worked early and often.
+But she made sure that I was the first person in the family to go to college.
 “When you go to college…” I always remember saying to me when I was young.
-Never “If“.
+Never “If you go”.

-She instilled in me my love of reading, learning and traveling, and she encouraged me to explore, take risks and be an early adopter.
+She instilled in me my love of reading, learning and traveling (often to her chagrin, she worries, you know), and she encouraged me to explore, take risks and be an early adopter.
 I wouldn’t be who I am without her.

 Happy Mothers Day, Mom.